Your Key Questions Answered - For Research Scientists

-Regulatory compliance is crucial for organizations in many healthcare-related industries.
-The OECD has established Good Laboratory Practices (GLP) guidance for data storage and security that applies to electronic lab notebooks.
+Regulatory compliance is crucial for organizations in many healthcare data-related industries.
+The OECD has established Good Laboratory Practices (GLP) guidance for data security and storage that applies to ELNs.

-Your electronic lab notebook should provide procedures for exporting and reliability for access and sharing.
-This will include information on data protection and back up scheduling.
+Your digital lab notebook should provide procedures for exporting and reliability for access and sharing.
+This will include information on data protection and online backup data storage scheduling.

 GLP compliance includes ensuring confidentiality through user agreements as well as through encryption and authentication protocols with electronic signatures across all levels of your team.

 Your ELN can meet strict adherence to GLP best practices - including processes outlined in the FDA 21 CFT Part11 and ISO certification.
-The right software will give you clarity, back ups, tracking, and clear data paths.
+The right software will give you clarity, data backup, tracking, and clear data paths.